telerik/document-processing-docs/libraries/radwordsprocessing/model/content-controls/working-with-content-controls.md

 #### Example 6: Insert a content control to a specific position

->note When sung the bellow insert method and passing a start end elements, make sure that the elements are not already part of an content control.
+>note When using the InsertStructuredDocumentTag() method and passing start and end elements, make sure that the elements are not already part of a content control.

 #### __C#__